-Universal Credit is the UK Government’s new benefits system.
+Universal Credit is the UK Government’s benefits system.
 It rolls several in- and out-of-work benefits into one.

 Across Great Britain we are calling on the government to:

 We support the UK Government’s aim of simplifying the benefits system.
-But we are concerned that the new system is making life more difficult for homeless people and putting others at risk of losing their home.
-Homeless people are struggling to cope with the new system because it completely changes the way that benefits are paid.
+But we are concerned that the system is making life more difficult for homeless people and putting others at risk of losing their home.
+Homeless people are struggling to cope with the system because it completely changes the way that benefits are paid.
 For example, it is paid a month in arrears meaning if people experiencing homelessness need financial support in the first month they have to pay it back.
 People also need to have a bank account and be able to use a computer.
 Those who already have somewhere to live and are not used to paying rent from a monthly budget are getting behind on their rent.
 We are worried about this leading to eviction and homelessness.

-We also want the government to make sure Universal Credit is a way to support people experiencing homelessness, or those at risk of it, to be financially stable in the long-term.
+We want the government to make sure Universal Credit is a way to support people experiencing homelessness, or those at risk of it, to be financially stable in the long-term.

 The government will help people to manage their Universal Credit claim through a scheme called Universal Support.
 So far a number of trials have been run with councils to support people who are not confident with IT or used to managing a monthly budget.